cihuyyama/ProjectTugasPABD_Kelompok_8_final/README.md

 enter these command

-### 1. 'Uninstall-Package Microsoft.ReportingServices.ReportViewerControl.WebForms -Version 150.1484.0'
+### 1. `Uninstall-Package Microsoft.ReportingServices.ReportViewerControl.WebForms -Version 150.1484.0`

 try to uninstalling Microsoft.ReportingServices.ReportViewerControl.WebForms so we now can uninstal the nugget package

-### 2. 'Uninnstall-Package Microsoft.SqlServer.Types -Version 14.0.314.76'
+### 2. `Uninnstall-Package Microsoft.SqlServer.Types -Version 14.0.314.76`

 uninstalling the nuget

 ### 3. 'Clean / Build Project' on 'Build' Menu bar

-### 4. 'Install-Package Microsoft.ReportingServices.ReportViewerControl.WebForms -Version 150.1484.0'
+### 4. `Install-Package Microsoft.ReportingServices.ReportViewerControl.WebForms -Version 150.1484.0`

 try to installing the Microsoft.ReportingServices.ReportViewerControl.WebForms again

-### 5. 'Install-Package Microsoft.SqlServer.Types -Version 14.0.314.76'
+### 5. `Install-Package Microsoft.SqlServer.Types -Version 14.0.314.76`

 try to installing the package again, it might be had installed, just to make sure it was installed.